lu-pl/tabular/README.md

 print(row_converter.render_by_row())
 ```

-> Warning: It is not yet possible to pass a string representing a path to the template parameter; this shall be implemented shortly.
-> For now the template parameter expects a `jinja2.Template` object.

-Note that `TemplateConverter` produces plain *text* which in this case happens to be XML.
+Note that `TemplateConverter` produces *plain text* which in this case happens to be XML.
 A custom converter subclassing `TemplateConverter` can parse renderings into arbitrary object abstractions - see the `TemplateGraphConverter` class which parses renderings into an `rdflib.Graph` instance.

 ### Python/callable converters